 Spring Succulent Wreath with Mini Clay Pots.

-For a new Spring themed wreath this year, I decided to go with succulents instead of flowers with accents of miniature clay pots.
-All of which I was able to find at my local Dollar Tree including the wreath form and burlap ribbon.
+For a new Spring themed wreath for my front door this year, I decided to go with succulents instead of flowers with accents of miniature clay pots.
+All of which I was able to find at my local Dollar Tree including the wreath form and the burlap ribbon.

 The first thing I did was to dry brush white acrylic paint on the miniature clay pots to give them an aged looked.

 Since I was able to find these great faux succulents with a metal clip on the bottom, I purchased a wire wreath form to attached the clip-on style succulents to the wreath.

 In the end, the faux succulents were a bit too heavy and I still had to add hot glue to the faux succulents to keep them from falling off the wreath.